influxdata/influxdb/ui/src/writeData/components/telegrafPlugins/socket_listener.md

-# socket listener service input plugin
+# Socket Listener Input Plugin

 The Socket Listener is a service input plugin that listens for messages from streaming (tcp, unix) or datagram (udp, unixgram) protocols.